Essay on Bal Gangadhar Tilak 500 Words for Student and Children

 Aim of Bal Gangadhar Tilak

 The main aim of Bal Gangadhar Tilak was to arouse the masses and besides laying stress on education, he wanted to reach the masses through the written word also.
 For this, Tilak started two weeklies one in the English language and the other in the Marathi language.
 Both started their publication in 1881.
 The name of English weekly was “Maratha” and the name of Marathi weekly was “Kesari”.
-Like the New English School, the popularity of these weeklies was tremendous and he was unquestionably successful in his aim.
+As the New English School, the popularity of these weeklies was tremendous and he was unquestionably successful in his aim.
 In 1885, Bal Gangadhar Tilak established the Deccan Education Society.
 It was clear that he was not the one who would be ready to rest on his oars.

 Bal Gangadhar Tilak was a great lover of the great Indian Heritage and a keen admirer of Shivaji.
 In order to enhance the spirit of patriotism and cooperation among the Indian people, he re-organized the Ganapati and the Shivaji festivals.
 He started the Shivaji festival to enable people to be able to recall the achievements and exploits of the great Indian hero Chhatrapati Shivaji.